Engee documentation

 Fluid Properties

-To use this group of parameters, set the Parameterization parameter to Assume rectangular parallel fins.
+To use this parameter group, set the Parameterization parameter to Assume rectangular parallel fins.

 Dependencies